vntr-admin/combiner/README.txt

             the allowed imbalance ratio.
 If average partition size is 100 users, and gamma=1.25, partitions will contain 75-125 users.
             1 < g < 2.
 Default value is 1.15.
 Sane values are 1.01-1.25.
+        -maxMove m
+            How many users can move off one partition in one iteration.
+            (Integer) m >= 1.
+Default is 3.
+Sane values are 1-3.
+            Smaller values take longer but might avoid oscillation.

 Metis:
     Description: Uses Karypis et alia's METIS algorithm